 When I first started drying greens for the winter, I dutifully blanched every last quart of harvested, washed, chopped, and sorted greens.
-But that extra work and mess creates lots of dishes, and takes a lot of time.
-As a result, I rarely got around to doing the task at all – especially when the garden produce, which is free, comes at the same time as the fall fruit harvest, which I am buying from the farmer’s market or local farms.
+But that extra work and mess creates lots of dishes and takes a lot of time.
+As a result, I rarely got around to doing the task at all – especially when the garden produces, which is free, comes at the same time as the fall fruit harvest, which I am buying from the farmer’s market or local farms.
 I always had lots of dried fruit in our winter food storage but not so many vegetables.
 And I always said, next year will be different.
 Then I discovered that I didn’t need to work so hard.
 Really?

 I discovered that Kale is easy to dry

 Kale is one of the easiest vegetables to dry for winter.
 Did you know that dried kale and kale chips are the new superfood?
 My English neighbour says that Kale is just livestock fodder, but the scientists, like Dr. Mercola, would argue with him.
 In fact, Kale is getting so much press these days, that what used to cost less than a head of cabbage is now more costly than winter lettuce.
 Check out Kale in the produce section in February.
 I even saw frozen Kale for the first time in my grocery store yesterday.
 Weird.
-You can now buy dried kale and kale chips in tiny 60 gram packages for $7 at the organic market.
+You can now buy dried kale and kale chips in tiny 60-gram packages for $7 at the organic market.
 This is true.
 Do the math.
-That’s like $50 a lb.
+That’s like $50 a pound.
 That’s more costly than the most expensive organic grass-fed steak!
 But you can make your own dried kale at home from Kale you grow yourself.
 Not only that but it’s easy and fast.

 And Kale doesn’t have to be blanched or cooked before it is dehydrated.
 In fact, many of the health benefits of Kale are diminished when the leaves are cooked.
 So it’s totally ok, to save all that work and clean up, and dry your Kale raw.

-If you don’t have a dehydrator yet, you can do this in your oven over night, with just the oven light on.
+If you don’t have a dehydrator yet, you can do this in your oven overnight, with just the oven light on.
 That’s ok for kale chips or to have some to snack on right now.
 But you really need to get a dehydrator if you want to do large batches and have a winter supply.
 (This is the dehydrator I recommend.)

 Let’s dry Kale: